lbeatty1/MIP_AirPollution/README.md

 ## Repo

-Get_CAMD.py - pulls EPA data from their API, sends to data directory Calculate_Model_Emissions.ipynb - Takes EIA, EPA data, calculates emissions from MIP models, outputs shapefiles to be processed by inmap run_airpollution.sh - runs all of the scripts in sequential order, includeing InMap
+Get_CAMD.py - pulls EPA data from their API, sends to data directory

+Calculate_Model_Emissions.py - Takes EIA, EPA data, calculates emissions from MIP models, outputs shapefiles to be processed by inmap

+run_airpollution.sh - runs all of the scripts in sequential order, including InMap.
+It pulls InMap settings from InMap_config.toml